15532th/avtdl/README.md

 ***

-In it's simplest form, a `chain` includes one monitor, zero or more `filters` and ends with an `action`.
+In its simplest form, a `chain` includes one monitor, zero or more `filters` and ends with an `action`.
 However, for convenience's sake, it is possible to list multiple `monitors` sequentially in one `chain`:

 ```yaml
 Chains: